kj-sh604/laptop-dotfiles/README.md

-𝗜𝗻𝗳𝗼
+# my dotfiles

-(𝙛𝙤𝙧 𝙢𝙮 𝙡𝙖𝙥𝙩𝙤𝙥𝙨) personal collection of config files for my Linux set-up.
-I mostly use a cringe-looking awesome window manager "rice".
+(***for my laptops***) personal collection of config files for my Linux set-up.
+I mostly use a cringe-looking awesome window manager "rice":

 ![Image of my Linux Rice](https://aedrielkylejavier.me/assets/rice.jpg)

+**dotfiles are updated nightly**

+#### note:

-I am no longer maintaining the "t450" and "Macbook5,5" branches of this repo since I do not have these devices anymore.
+i am no longer updating the "t450" and "Macbook5,5" branches of this repo since I do not have these devices anymore.
 However, I will not be deleting said branches from the repo, for archival purposes 😌

-Thanks for checking out my GNU/Linux dotfiles 😊